 More sports tourism sites need to be developed in Seychelles, investment minister says

-A number of sites have been identified in Seychelles to build facilities for sports tourism activities as part of the government's plan to diversify the tourism industry, a top official said on Tuesday.
+A number of sites have been identified in Seychelles to build facilities for sports tourism activities as part of the government's plan to diversify the tourism industry, a top official recently.

 The Minister for Investment, Entrepreneurship and Industry, Devika Vidot, said that while tourism activities are Seychelles' biggest source of income, there is a need to increase the amount of money that tourists spend during their stay.

 Sports tourism will, therefore, provide adequate sports and leisure activities and the hosting of international sporting events can bring in more people as well as increase Seychelles' visibility.

 With regards to the investment in the facilities, Vidot said that the Seychelles delegation at the Expo 2020 in Dubai presented the concept to a number of interested parties.
 Some of them have come up with ideas and visited Seychelles to identify areas in which they could invest.

 "We have already identified a number of sites where investors will be able to build facilities as part of this project, such as Beau Vallon, the Roche Caiman Sports Complex, Anse Royale and even on Praslin," she added.

 Tourism is the top contributor to the economy of the island nation in the western Indian Ocean and is the industry which was most severely affected when the COVID-19 pandemic caused a downturn in travel.
 Since then, Seychelles' government has been increasing its efforts to diversify the economy.

 |The Seychelles sports tourism team at the Dubai Expo led by Minister Vidot (front middle).
 (Ministry of Investment, Entrepreneurship and Industry) Photo License: CC-BY|